ekmcmurchie/Unix-Assignment-BCB546/Unix_Assignment/final_files/final_teosinte/README.md

 ## Final processed teosinte files
-This directory contains my 22 final processed teosinte files
+This directory contains my 22 final processed teosinte files.

 ### Teosinte files in the `final_teosinte` directory:
 * 10 files (1 for each chromosome) with SNPs ordered based on increasing position values and with missing data encoded by this symbol: ?